dizzib/bible-feed/README.md

 # Bible Feed

-This repository contains the open-source code for the Bible Feed app for Android.
+This repository contains the open-source code for the Bible Feed app for Android and iOS.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"